Amendments to the information sharing provisions

 - the new provisions that enable authorised child welfare and protection agencies and independent persons to make requests for information to other authorised child welfare and protection agencies and independent persons not be operationalised on 1 July 2019, but will remain in the Act to be reviewed by 1 July 2021.
 Following that review, a decision will be made on whether to give effect to these provisions by issuing a Code of Practice

 - the provisions relating to child welfare and protection agencies’ public notification of their use of combined dataset be repealed.
-That repeal is to be progressed as part of the Oranga Tamariki Amendment Bill, which was introduced in November 2021.
+That repeal was progressed through the Oranga Tamariki Amendment Act 2022 (enacted in December 2022).